MuhammadImranali98/stylexstudioweb/README.md

-# Billy's Barber - React Barbershop Website
+# - React stylexstudio Website

 [Live Demo](https://billysbarber.netlify.app)

 Billy's Barber is a modern and stylish e-commerce site built with React and designed using Tailwind CSS.

 ## Table of Contents

 - [Features](#features)
 - [Installation](#installation)
 - [Technologies](#technologies)